-- 1.2 HM Treasury intends to fully update its approach to efficiency and its expectations as part of its Spending Review in June. - 1.3 HM Treasury will write to the Committee by April of 2025 with further information and to set out further plans for the Spending Review.
+1.2 HM Treasury intends to fully update its approach to efficiency and its expectations as part of its Spending Review in June.

+1.3 HM Treasury will write to the Committee by April of 2025 with further information and to set out further plans for the Spending Review.

-- 2. PAC conclusion: Different functions are still at different levels of development, and different levels of maturity in their approaches to calculating and reporting savings. - 2a.
-PAC recommendation: Cabinet Office should, within six months, take stock of the different functions to understand their respective progress, and outline how it will support those who need remedial action to improve. - 2.1 The government agrees with the Committee's recommendation.
+2. PAC conclusion: Different functions are still at different levels of development, and different levels of maturity in their approaches to calculating and reporting savings.

+2a.
+PAC recommendation: Cabinet Office should, within six months, take stock of the different functions to understand their respective progress, and outline how it will support those who need remedial action to improve.

-- 2.2 The Cabinet Office provided an update on this recommendation to the Committee on 24 December 2024.
+2.2 The Cabinet Office provided an update on this recommendation to the Committee on 24 December 2024.
 This sets out ongoing work to support functions on the approach to calculating and reporting savings.
-The Technical Note of the Functional Savings publication for 2022-23 sets out the respective methodologies used to calculate savings. - 2b.
-PAC recommendation: By the end of 2024, the Cabinet Office should publish a balanced scorecard for each function which includes savings of all types made by the functions. - 2.3 The government agrees with the Committee's recommendation.
+The Technical Note of the Functional Savings publication for 2022-23 sets out the respective methodologies used to calculate savings.

+2b.
+PAC recommendation: By the end of 2024, the Cabinet Office should publish a balanced scorecard for each function which includes savings of all types made by the functions.